meSuperlady/paint-mixer/privacy-policy.md

-Green-eyed Cat built the Paint Mixer app as a Free app.
-This SERVICE is provided by Green-eyed Cat at no cost and is intended for use as is.
+Volha Zykava (hereinafter referred to as I or we) built the Paint Mixer app (hereinafter referred to as Service or the app) as a Free app.
+This SERVICE is provided by me at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.